funkyghost617/databaseWorkshop/README.md

 The latest version of the project is live at [this website](https://funkyghost617backend--databaseworkshop.us-central1.hosted.app/).
 You can also take a look at this repository for any other project files or unfinished versions.

-Current project focus: configuring SQLite databases on [Turso](https://turso.tech/) and linking those databases to the project website with JavaScript.
+Current project focus: configuring NoSQL databases on [Firebase](https://firebase.google.com/) and linking those databases to the project website with JavaScript.